 World With Me

-I have walked thru some amazing places on North America.
+I have walked thru some amazing places on North America and Asia.

 Capturing the beauty 8 different months of the year on the Pacific Crest, Appalachian, and Continental Divide Trails.